gardatech/bugbane/README.md

     --engagement 1 --test-type 141 \
     --results-file bb_results.json
 ```
-As a result, on the Defect Dojo server hosted at `https://dojo.local` there will be new test created with the test type 141 in the engagement having the id 1.
-Each bug will be created separately from the other ones in this new test.
+As a result, a new test appears with the test type 141 in the engagement having the id 1 on the Defect Dojo server hosted at `https://dojo.local`.
+Each bug is created separately from the other ones in this new test.

 <details>
 <summary>Details on some of the bb-send run options</summary>